 The charming Hubbard Free Library is in the oldest library building in Maine still serving its original function and it was built in the 1800s to look like an old English country church.

 Augusta is only a mile away and a fun route to get there is along the Kennebec River Rail Trail, which brings you right to Capitol Park.
 Or head south towards Gardiner for a beautiful walk or bike ride along the Kennebec.
-Vaughn Woods is a treat year-round.
+Vaughan Woods is a treat year-round.
 Known as Hobbit Land, the paths through the forests and fields take you over beautiful stone bridges.

 Hallowell enjoys celebrating, too.
 Fun, family events are held throughout the year, like the popular Old Hallowell Day with a parade and fireworks.